 - Office Online has a more limited feature set than the installed version of Office.
 Many special features like forms, advanced document elements, etc., can result in an error message prompting you to use read-only mode.

 - Microsoft imposes API size limits for Office Online files.
 API limitations are imposed equally on all of Microsoft's partners.
 Egnyte's own API is not limited by these constraints; it will automatically allow larger files to work with Microsoft applications when Microsoft removes or reduces their limitations.
-Please refer to this helpdesk article for the specific limits for Office Online application.
+Refer to this helpdesk article for the specific limits for Office Online application.